 Nothing signifies the importance of a city more than a “the” in front of its name.
-Hague is not just “a” Hague, it's The Hague.
-In Dutch it is Den Haag.
-And it’s home to the Netherlands' crucial institutions.
-Amsterdam is the de facto capital, but all the administration comes from The Hague.
-This authority is not limited to the Netherlands.
+Hague is not just “a” Hague.
+It’s The Hague or Den Haag in Dutch.
+And it’s home to the Netherlands' main pubic institutions.
+Amsterdam is de facto the capital, but the central administration and ministries are located in The Hague.
+The city is also home to many international institutions.
 The Hague Tribunal is one of the most important courts in the world.
 That’s where you take your case if you feel mistreated by your national judicial system.
 The Peace Palace is the United Nations’ beacon of influence in Europe.
 It is home to the International Court of Justice, one of the UN’s most important institutions.
 Calling this place “a church of law and order” wouldn’t be an exaggeration.
 It resembles one even architecturally.
 All the marble and stained glass leave a lasting impression.
 Most of the decorations came from all around the world.
 That further accents the universal values represented by the Palace.
-Embassies of various countries are spread around the neighborhood.
-Downtown The Hague is actually Textbook Netherlands with its renaissance buildings and signature canals.
+Embassies of various countries are spread around the neighbourhood.
+Downtown The Hague is actually textbook Netherlands with its renaissance buildings and signature canals.

 Enjoy all the goodies of The Hague while you’re here.
 Grab a tasty herring at one of the food stalls, or head towards the Van Kleef Museum.
-They say it’s where Van Gogh used to chill when he lived in the Hague.
-It used to be a watering hole of sorts, they used to serve the "genever" here.
-It’s like gin, but more vodka-ish as they distill it from grains and add juniper berries.
+They say it’s where Van Gogh used to chill when he lived in The Hague.
+It used to be a watering hole of sorts and it was common to serve jenever here.
+It’s like gin, but more vodka-ish as they distil it from grains and add juniper berries.
 They made it from the canal water back in the day, so it needed a ton of herbs to kill the taste.
 They host tastings of this “medicinal liquor” and you can take a tour of the old distillery.
-Mauritshuis should be your next stop on the museum trail.
+The Mauritshuis (Maurits House) should be your next stop on the museum trail.
 Even the uninitiated will appreciate the works of the great Dutch painters.
 The Girl with the Pearl Earring is probably the most recognizable piece in here.
 Vermeer, Rembrandt, and Rubens are names that should also ring a bell.
 The Passage is an option if you’re into a different kind of galleries.
 It’s a national monument/premium shopping mall built in 1885 in the image of Parisian arcades.
 A part of it got renovated and, in my opinion, feels a bit too modern for a place like that.
 Apart from that, it’s a cool place for a date, or an afternoon with the family.